bitfactory-software/anyxx/docs/terms_and_definitions.md

   - all dynamic casts are safe
   - dynamic cast need code to run

-### upcast vs downcast
+### 'upcast' vs 'downcast'
 #### An *upcast* is a *conversion* from a more detailed type to a general one.

-A dowcast is conversione from a more general type to a more detailed ond.
+#### A *downcast* is conversione from a more general type to a more detailed ond.

 For upcast and downcasts must the types be related within the language rules.
 Staic downcasts are guesses and as such unsafe.
-Dynamic downcasts are per definition safe.
+Dynamic downcasts are per definition safe an a kind of *type query*.

 ### lifetime cast
 #### A *virtual_void* can be casted to an other *virtual_void*, in the sense of an *upcast*.